Lightstreamer/Lightstreamer-example-Quickstart-client-dotnet/README.md

 ## Details

 The example basically connects to the server and performs a subscription, printing on the console the incoming Item Updates.
-Some connection parameters and the type of subscription performed depend on the parameters passed in the command line; these can be:
+Some connection parameters and the type of subscription performed depend on the parameters passed in the command line; which in the right order are:
  - HOST: the complete hostname of the Lightstreamer server to target.
 For example to hit our Demos server use https://push.lightstreamer.com
  - MODE: should be
-	* 0 for Stock-List subscription targetting the QUOTE_ADAPTER Data Adapter,
+	* 0 for Stock-List subscription targeting the QUOTE_ADAPTER Data Adapter
-	* 1 for Chat subscription targetting the CHAT_ROOM Data Adapter,
+	* 1 for Chat subscription targeting the CHAT_ROOM Data Adapter
-	* 2 for Portfolio subscription targetting the PORTFOLIO_ADAPTER Data Adapter,
+	* 2 for Portfolio subscription targeting the PORTFOLIO_ADAPTER Data Adapter
- - MAX_FREQUENCY: double value in oreder to request to the Lightstreamer server a max frequency
+ - [MAX_FREQUENCY]: double value in oreder to request to the Lightstreamer server a max frequency (optional)
- - FORCE_TRANSPORT: could be WS-STREAMING, HTTP-STREAMING, WS-POLLING, or HTTP-POLLING.
-If no value passed the STREAM-SENSE algorithm of the Lightstreamer client lib will set-up the connection with the best transport available
+ - [FORCE_TRANSPORT]: could be WS-STREAMING, HTTP-STREAMING, WS-POLLING, or HTTP-POLLING.
+If no value passed the STREAM-SENSE algorithm of the Lightstreamer client lib will set-up the connection with the best transport available (optional)
- - PROXY_ON: 0/1 to use or not to use a http proxy
+ - [PROXY_ON: 0/1] to use or not to use a http proxy (optional)
- - PROXY_ADDRESS: in the case, the ip address of the http proxy
+ - [PROXY_ADDRESS]: in the case, the ip address of the http proxy (optional)
- - PROXY_PORT: in the case, the port to connect the http proxy
+ - [PROXY_PORT]: in the case, the port to connect the http proxy (optional)

 ### Dig the Code